Ed Sullivan Theater: CBS Studio 50

 By the early 1960s, Studio 50 and the neighboring Studio 52 were among CBS's busiest stages.
 Studio 50 was used not only for Sullivan's program but also for The Merv Griffin Show and several game shows.
-The Ed Sullivan Show hosted numerous events, including The Beatles' debut performance in the United States in 1964.
+The Ed Sullivan Show hosted numerous events, including The Beatles' debut performance in the United States in 1964, as well as notable and still-beloved performances from Lesley Gore, Tom Jones, Dusty Springfield, the Supremes, the Mamas & the Papas, and the Jackson 5.
 (Note: See also: "View of a car driving past CBS Television Studio 50 Theatre on Broadway prior to an upcoming performance by The Beatles on The Ed Sullivan Show at the venue, the first appearance by the group in the city, in New York in February 1964."
 (1964)) Studio 50 was converted to color in 1965, and the first color episode of The Ed Sullivan Show debuted on October 31 of that year.
 What's My Line?, To Tell the Truth, and Password also moved to Studio 50 after CBS began broadcasting regularly in color.
 For Ed Sullivans 20th anniversary in 1967, CBS announced plans to rename Studio 50 for Sullivan; the theater was officially renamed on December 10, 1967.
 By the time Ed Sullivan was canceled in 1971, it was the longest-running television show ever.